uhuc-de/minecraft-vanilla-server-toolset/README.md

 		<reason>		Perform an extra backup, named <reason>

 	Tracer arguments:
-		log			Logs the postitions of the players clean			Resets the database with the positions
+		log			Logs the positions of the players clean			Resets the database with the positions